lucas-etzel/bookdown-template/README.md

 # Manuscript template

-This project is designed as a template for manuscript writing based on R Markdown and the [bookdown package](<https://bookdown.org/>) to create GitBook and Word document outputs.
+This project created by Lucas Etzel functions as a template for manuscript writing based on R Markdown and the [bookdown package](<https://bookdown.org/>) to create GitBook and Word document outputs.

 # Project structure